Kousikx/90DaysDevOps-Challenge/day22/README.md

-# Day 22 – Introduction to Git: My First Repository
+# Day 22 – Introduction to Git

 ## Overview